Refreshing The New Zealand Curriculum

 The work we are doing to refresh 'The New Zealand Curriculum' and support its implementation will help schools to meet this requirement and the requirements of the National Education and Learning Priorities (NELP).

 Since 2019, when Minister Hipkins first signalled the need for change, the Ministry has been working with people from the education sector and wider communities to understand how to make improvements to the national curriculum that will ensure our students succeed.
 We will draw on this knowledge as well as other expertise to co-design curriculum content at all stages of the refresh and our wider curriculum work programme.

-Over the next five years we will be setting up a number of collaborative groups to work with us on this curriculum change.
+From now until 2021 we will be collaborating with a number of groups to work with us on this curriculum change.

 Last reviewed: Has this been useful?
 Give us your feedback